What kind of training does an acupuncturist have?

 How does acupuncture work?

 Acupuncture works by evening out imbalances in the body.
 In Traditional Chinese Medicine, symptoms of pain, insomnia, infertility, etc. result when imbalances (or what we call patterns) occur from our lifestyles, diets, injuries, and other factors.
 In Western medicine, acupuncture regulates hormones and neurotransmitters, improves circulation, increases white blood cell activity, and more.

 For example, a lot of research in TCM focuses on acupuncture for pain relief.
-Studies have shown that acupuncture improves circulation and white blood cell activity in areas of pain, which means acupuncture can increase healing time.
+Studies have shown that acupuncture improves circulation and white blood cell activity in areas of pain, which means acupuncture can increase the body's natural healing potential.
 Think of when you first injure yourself, say by spraining your ankle.
 The joint will become swollen and hot, as the body sends more blood to the area to work on the injury.
 As time goes on, circulation decreases in the injured area, and the body just learns to cope with it.
 Acupuncture tells the body to wake up and get back to work, giving it a gentle nudge to increase circulation and heal that old injury.
 At this point it's like breaking a habit: The body is used to compensating for the injury - it's accepted it and moved on - and we need to consistently tell it to get moving with our acupuncture needles, acupressure, and other tools.
 Each person's body responds to this differently.
 Very, very few people just need one treatment - one kick in the right direction and their body is back on track - but most bodies need that reminder at least once a week.

 For more information on how acupuncture works for specific conditions, click through the buttons on our homepage.

 The short answer is almost anything.
 Acupuncture is best known for treating pain, but because Licensed Acupuncturists look at how all of the body systems interact, they can treat everything from insomnia to infertility to indigestion and more.